Executive Vice President, Fund Management Shorenstein Realty

-Tim Murnane is president and CEO of Opus Holding, L.L.C.
+Tim Murnane is President and CEO of Opus Holding, L.L.C.
 Mr. Murnane oversees all operations of the operating companies collectively known as The Opus Group.
-These operating companies are Opus Development Company, L.L.C., Opus Design Build, L.L.C., and Opus AE Group, L.L.C.
+These operating companies are Opus Development Company, L.L.C., Opus Design Build, L.L.C. and Opus AE Group, L.L.C.

 Mr. Murnane is an alumnus of the University of St. Thomas.

-President Maren Properties, L.L.C.
+President Marren Properties, L.L.C.

-Mark Rauenhorst is currently the president of Marren Properties, L.L.C., a private company that invests in commercial real estate.
+Mark Rauenhorst is currently the President of Marren Properties, L.L.C., a private company that invests in commercial real estate.
 For approximately 28 years, he worked for several Opus companies before retiring from Opus Corporation at the end of 2009.

-Mr. Rauenhorst serves on the board for AIM Higher Foundation (director), Ascension CatholicAcademy Minneapolis (director), Catholic Relief Services (director), Creighton University (director), GHR Foundation (director) and University of Notre Dame – Advisory Council for Mendoza College of Business (member).
-Additionally, he a member of the Urban Land Institute and World Presidents’ Organization.
+Mr. Rauenhorst serves on the board of directors of Ascension Catholic Academy, Catholic Relief Services, Creighton University, GHR Foundation and University of Notre Dame – Advisory Council for Mendoza College of Business.
+Additionally, he is a member of the Urban Land Institute (ULI) and Young Presidents’ Organization (YPO).

 Mr. Rauenhorst received a bachelor’s degree in sociology and psychology from Creighton University and a master’s degree in business administration from the University of Notre Dame.